 As a general rule, the amount of any debt forgiveness must be included in the debtor's gross income.
-If the debtor is insolvent, however, the income is excluded to the extent of insolvency, and the taxpayer's tax attributes, including basis in property and loss and credit carryovers, must be reduced.
+However, if the debt is discharged in a title II bankruptcy case or when the debtor is insolvent, the income is excluded, and the taxpayer's tax attributes, including net operating losses, capital losses, certain credits and credit carryovers, and basis in property must be reduced.

-A solvent farmer may be treated as insolvent for purposes of this exclusion if at least 50% of his average annual gross receipts for the previous three years comes from farming.
+A solvent farmer may be treated as insolvent for purposes of this exclusion if at least 50% of the taxpayer's average annual gross receipts for the previous three years comes from farming.
+Qualifications must be met for the debt and for those canceling the debt.
 Therefore, a solvent farmer who participates in a loan write-down program does not have a potentially large amount of discharge of indebtedness income added to his taxable income in that year.
+Because tax attributes must be reduced, the exclusion actually becomes a deferral of tax.

 The income exclusion for solvent farmers was enacted federally in 1986 and by Minnesota in 1987.
+Prior to that time, a similar provision applied to qualified business indebtedness, not just farming.

 Fiscal Year Impact

-1993 1994 1995
+1995 1996 1997

-State General Fund \$3,900,000 \$3,900,000 \$2,000,000
+State General Fund \$2,000,000 \$2,000,000 \$2,000,000

-1.25 INTEREST ON LIFE INSURANCE AND ANNUITY SAVINGS
+1.26 INTEREST ON LIFE INSURANCE AND ANNUITY SAVINGS

-Internal Revenue Code, Sections 72 and 101(a) Treasury Regulation 1.451-2 Minnesota Statutes, Section 290.01, Subd.
+Internal Revenue Code, Sections 72, 101, 7702, and 7702A Treasury Regulation 1.451-2 Minnesota Statutes, Section 290.01, Subd.
 19 Minnesota Rules, Part 8001.9000